SkiFire13/master-thesis/chapters/algorithm.typ

   TODO: Prove that the simplified graph is compatible with the original induced total parity game.
 ]

-- TODO: How to remove edges lazily in formulas (set atom to T/F)
 - TODO: Exponential increase in expanded nodes
-- TODO: (Maybe) Compute play profiles of expanded nodes
+- TODO: Compute play profiles of expanded nodes
-- TODO: (Maybe) Only consider unknown/improving vertices
+- TODO: (In conclusions) Only consider unknown/improving vertices

 // - observations:
 //   - expansion for p0 is useful if it improves play profiles